andyluo22/SliderPuzzle/README.md

 **Figure 1:** _Given an initial starting board on the left we want to achieve the goal board in row-major order on the right_

+### Significance
+To solve the slider puzzle in an elegant way, an implementation of the A* algorithm - which is a general artifical intelligence methodology - to find the most efficient path to the goal board.
+This implementation utilizes a priority queue and a minimum heap tree to efficiently

+#### Heuristic Function

+#### Detecting Unsolvable Boards

+#### Optimization of Space Complecity and Time Complexity